rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ReplicationCluster.md

   - Specifies whether the Rubrik cluster is cross-account.
 - accountName: System.String
   - The account name that the Rubrik cluster is associated with.
+- isAirGapped: System.Boolean
+  - Air-gap status of the Rubrik cluster.